 Find & Apply For Tractor-Trailer Truck Driver Jobs In White, Tennessee

-Tractor-Trailer Truck Driver jobs in White, Tennessee require transporting goods, following traffic laws, and maintaining truck cleanliness.
-Drivers must possess a valid CDL, adhere to safety regulations, and have good driving records.
-Experience with long-haul routes and loading/unloading procedures is preferred.
+Tractor-Trailer Truck Driver jobs in White, Tennessee require transporting goods efficiently.
+Drivers must possess a valid CDL, follow safety regulations, and maintain accurate records.
+They are responsible for loading and unloading cargo, conducting pre-trip inspections, and delivering goods on time.
+Strong communication skills and a clean driving record are essential.
 Below you can find different Tractor-Trailer Truck Driver positions in White, Tennessee.

 Jobs in White